Home

 Children of Harry and Flo Denmead

-Jean Denmead never married and lived in Geelong all her life.
-She worked in Melbourne as a bookkeeper (travelling the old 'red rattler' trains to and from Geelong), travelled widely, tutored her nephew when young, and died in February 1991 aged 84.
+Alice Jean Denmead never married and lived in Geelong all her life.
+She worked in Melbourne as a bookkeeper (travelling the old 'red rattler' trains to and from Geelong), travelled widely, tutored her nephew when young, and died on 8 February 1991 aged 84.
+She was buried in Geelong Western Public Cemetery, Rose Garden 11, 266, Position 1.